 Massachusetts Law About Health Insurance

-St. 2006, c.58.
-An Act Providing Access to Affordable, Quality, Accountable Health Care.
-The Massachusetts Mandated Health Insurance Law.
-Added MGL c.111M and amended many other sections.
+MGL c.111M Individual Health Coverage.
+The Massachusetts Mandated Health Insurance Law, added by St. 2006, c.58, which also amended many other sections.
 Key provisions of the law include subsidized health insurance for residents earning less than 300% of the Federal Poverty Level, and low-cost insurance for all other residents who are not eligible for insurance through their employers.

 St. 2012, c.224 An Act Improving the Quality of Health Care and Reducing Costs through Increased Transparency, Efficiency and Innovation.
 Health Care Cost Reduction.
 Signed Aug.
 6, 2012.
 Various sections effective 2013-2017.
 See sections 281A-308 for specific effective dates.